 - Rest.
-Avoiding painful activities and substituting swimming or cycling may be necessary.
+Avoiding painful activities such as walking, running and jumping.
+Instead, substitute swimming or cycling if possible until symptoms settle down.
 This should allow pain and inflammation to reduce and normal movement return.

-Any contributing biomechanical factors such as overpronation should be corrected.
+- Any contributing biomechanical factors such as overpronation should be corrected.
 Physical therapy may be employed to try to increase the range of motion at the joint using.

 In extreme cases, surgery may be required to remove bony growth on top of the joint, or even a total arthroplasty (joint replacement) can be done.